Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

-In summary, for the fiducial parameter values, the \Bra line should be detectable, but some care will be needed to remove the continuum.
-We are in the intermediate regime where the line is neither an order of magnitude brighter than the photospheric continuum nor an order of magnitude fainter. \neuThH{For comparison,} at \Pab \neuThH{the line does outshine the continuum by a factor ten (not shown).} If \PDSb is caught in an episode of low accretion and thus has an accretion-line flux weakened by a factor of a few, detection will be challenging, and an accurate determination of the continuum will be needed.
-In the next section, we add the detector noise to the analysis.
+In summary, for the fiducial parameter values, the \Bra line should show up as a clear excess above the continuum, but some care will be needed to remove the latter.
+We are in the intermediate regime where the line is neither an order of magnitude brighter than the photospheric continuum nor an order of magnitude fainter.
+For comparison, at \Pab the resolved line peak outshines the continuum by \nyAogA{an appreciable factor (this will be discussed in Fig.~\ref{Abb:LinienfuerMICADO})}.
+If \PDSb is caught in an episode of low accretion and thus has an accretion-line flux weakened by a factor of a few, detection will be challenging, and an accurate determination of the continuum will be needed.